vds/GoIntermediateTraining01/README.md

-# GoBasicTraining
+# Go Intermediate Training - Exercise 01
-This repository contains notes for Go basic training classes/workshops.
+This repository contains notes for Go intermediate exercise for classes/workshops.
+The goal is to build a Ted (ted.com) video downloader.

 Exercise 0:
  * testing go environment